Does the degree have to be in radiological sciences?

 The degree requirement will not apply to certifications and registrations earned prior to January 1, 2015.
 Anybody who graduates from an educational program after December 31, 2014, will be held to the degree requirement.

 What will happen to hospital-based educational programs?

-Hospital-based programs will still be able to prepare candidates for ARRT certification if those individuals hold or earn associate degrees on their own or in conjunction with programs having a community college affiliation.
+Hospital-based programs will still be able to prepare candidates for ARRT certification and registration if those individuals hold or earn associate degrees on their own or in conjunction with programs having a community college affiliation.